Web design · SEO & SEA · Branding

 3.1.2 The services agreed in detail result from the individual contract concluded between the Contractor and the Customer.
 For this purpose, the Customer shall first submit an enquiry to the Contractor with as precise a description as possible of the services it requires.
 This enquiry constitutes an invitation to the Contractor to submit an offer.
 The Contractor shall check the Customer's ideas described in the enquiry to the best of its knowledge and belief for completeness, suitability (with the exception of legal suitability, in particular with regard to the rights of third parties), clarity, feasibility and consistency and shall prepare an offer on the basis of the wishes arising from the Customer's enquiry.
 A contract between the Contractor and the Customer shall only come into existence upon acceptance of the offer by the Customer.

 3.1.3 After conclusion of the contract, the customer's requirements will be discussed in a further briefing, if necessary, and the specifications concretised.
-At this point, customer requests can be introduced, provided they are covered by the originally agreed scope of services.
+Customer requests can be introduced at this time, provided they are covered by the originally agreed scope of services.
 If necessary, there is the option of a rebriefing before the service is produced.
 Adjustments shall become part of the original contract if both contracting parties agree in text form (e.g. by e-mail).
 Otherwise, the Contractor is only obliged to produce the items listed in the contract.
 Any additional services must be agreed and remunerated separately.

 3.1.4 Unless otherwise agreed, the customer shall be entitled to two correction loops.
 Complaints regarding the artistic design are generally excluded after the agreed correction loops have been carried out.
 If the customer wishes to make further changes, he shall bear the additional costs.